renproject/lightnode/design/0001-wait-for-confirmations.md

 ## Overview

-Transaction confirmation is important to the safety of the system.
-It makes sure transactions are unlikely be re-ordered on blockchain.
-It also reduce the risk of double spending.
+Waiting for confirmations is important to the safety of the system.
+It makes sure transactions are unlikely be re-ordered on blockchain and also reduces the risk of double spending.

 ## Motivation

-Currently darknodes accept transaction with 0-confirmation and wait for it to reach required number of confirmations before processing.
-This takes a lot of resources of darknode and can be a vulnerability for attack.
-We want to minimise the amount of work darknode is doing to avoid application-level DOS attack(See [issue](https://github.com/renproject/darknode/issues/118)).
-Lightnode should do the validation and pre-processing to reduce the number of bad transactions sent to darknode.
+Currently, Darknodes accept transactions with 0-confirmations and wait for them to reach the required number of confirmations before processing.
+This takes a lot of resources of Darknode and can be a vulnerability for attack.
+We want to minimise the amount of work Darknodes are doing (https://github.com/renproject/darknode/issues/118) to avoid an application-level DOS attack.
+Lightnodes should do the validation and pre-processing to reduce the number of bad transactions sent to Darknodes.

 ## Design

-Persistent storage is needed for the transaction.
-So lightnode won't lose transaction details and can recover from an unexpected crash.
-We decide to use SQL databases, as it's easy to setup and fast for querying.
-The interface of storage needs to be persistent so that users can use different kinds of SQL databases. (i.e. sql lite, postgres sql...)
+Persistent storage is needed for the transaction so Lightnode won't lose transaction details and can recover from an unexpected crash.
+They will use SQL databases, as they are easy to set up and fast for querying.
+The interface of storage needs to be consistent so that users can use different kinds of SQL databases (i.e. SQLite, PostgreSQL, etc.).

-We'll have a confirmer which takes transaction from validator and checks zero-confirmation for the `SubmitTx` request.
+After transactions have been validated, Lightnode should check the `SubmitTx` transaction has received zero-confirmations.
 It should reject the transaction if it's not confirmed.
-After required number of confirmations are reached, confirmer sends the transaction to the next stage.
+After the required number of confirmations are reached, the transaction should then be broadcast to the Darknodes.

 ## Implementation

 - Implement the transaction confirmer.
-  - Have recover logic in the confirmer when unexpected crash happens
+  - Have recover logic in the confirmer for unexpected crashes.
-  - Periodically check confirmations stored and sends confirmed tx to validator
+  - Periodically check confirmations stored and send confirmed transactions to validator.

-- Define a good storage interface and implement it with both sql lite and postgres sql.
+- Define a good storage interface and implement it with both SQLite and PostgreSQL.
-- Remove the code of storing gHash as it can be retrieved from the tx details.
+- Remove the code for storing ghashes as they can be retrieved from the transaction details.